 As to whether or not your driving habits will actually earn you a discount, the boring answer is: it depends.
 State Farm claims that some users could earn as much as a 50 percent discount.
 Allstate offers a discount just for signing up for Snapshot, and the average Snapshot user saves 145 dollars when they renew their policy, typically 6 months after signing up for the program.

-But these are the numbers put out by the companies: as to whether or not their customers feel as though they’ve gotten their money’s worth from these programs, reviews are divided.
+But these are the numbers put out by the companies.
+As to whether or not customers feel like they’ve gotten their money’s worth from these programs, reviews are divided.
 Some drivers even saw their rates rise after using drive tracking programs.
 And as some have pointed out, there is the possibility that insurance companies will simply raise their premiums to cancel out any earned discount.

 What Data is Collected by Drive Tracking Programs?

-The data collected by these driving programs is used to determine whether or not you qualify for a safe driving discount.
+Insurance companies use data collected by their driving programs to determine whether or not you qualify for a safe driving discount.
 Different insurance companies use different metrics to measure safe driving.

-The Allstate Drivewise app stores the time of day you drive, braking, speed, parking location, mileage, and trip data, but Allstate only uses the time of day, braking, and speed to calculate monthly discounts.
+The Allstate Drivewise app stores the time of day you drive, braking, speed, parking location, mileage, and trip data.
+Allstate only uses the time of day, braking, and speed to calculate monthly discounts.